-The south of France is such a varied region with such an abundant mix of landscapes, cultures and impressions that it’s almost impossible to compare one part with another.
+The south of France is such a varied region with such an abundant mix of landscapes, cultures, and impressions that it’s almost impossible to compare one part with another.
 The hills are completely different than the coast.
 The Atlantic coast is nothing like the Mediterranean one.
-Even at the Mediterranean coast the east side can’t be compared to the west.
-Luckily, in France, no matter which region you decide to visit, you can be sure that there will be a great naturist camping.
-That’s how we found camping Le Clapotis when we started to explore the Languedoc-Roussilion region.
+Even on the Mediterranean coast, the east side can’t be compared to the west.
+Luckily, in France, no matter which region you decide to visit, you can be sure that there will be a great naturist campsite.
+That’s how we found campsite Le Clapotis when we started to explore the Languedoc-Roussillon region.

 How to get to Le Clapotis

-If you’re traveling by train, you can take one of the southern TGV (high speed) routes which stop in Narbonne or Perpignan.
-There are three nearby airports being Bézier, Perpignan and Carcassonne which all have connections to the UK, Ireland and Belgium.
-If you’re coming from another part in the world, the airport in Toulouse is a more interesting option.
+If you’re traveling by train, you can take one of the southern TGV (high speed) routes that stop in Narbonne or Perpignan.
+There are three nearby airports being Bézier, Perpignan, and Carcassonne which all have connections to the UK, Ireland, and Belgium.
+If you’re coming from another part of the world, the airport in Toulouse is a more interesting option.

 With more than 230 camping spots, Le Clapotis can be considered a medium size campground (according to French standards of course).
 Nevertheless almost half of these spots are seasonal rentals.
-Most available pitches are divided in different sections which are all easily accessible with campers, caravans and mobile homes.
-If you’re traveling with a tent however, you’ll get the most beautiful places of the whole camping.
+Most available pitches are divided into different sections which are all easily accessible with campers, caravans, and mobile homes.
+If you’re traveling with a tent, however, you’ll get the most beautiful places of the whole domain.
 Tent pitches are available on terraces between pine trees, right next to the lake.
 Included in the price are the most amazing sunrises and sunsets.

 We didn’t arrive with a tent however and spent our days at Le Clapotis in one of the comfortable rental mobile homes.
-Our mobile home came with two rooms, a complete kitchen and sitting corner and separate toilet and bathroom.
+Our mobile home came with two rooms, a complete kitchen, and sitting corner, and a separate toilet and bathroom.
 The latter we didn’t use very often though.
 The nearby shower block had great open showers and we believe that nothing beats showering in the sunshine.
-Especially in the amazing weather of southern France.
+Especially in the amazing weather in southern France.

 What to do at Le Clapotis

-Definitely also worth a mention here is the camping restaurant and shop run by Stéphane and Charles, father and son.
-Other than the standard camping utilities you can find a range of local products, fresh vegetables and fruits in the shop.
+Definitely also worth a mention here is the campsite restaurant and shop run by Stéphane and Charles, father and son.
+Other than the standard camping utilities you can find a range of local products, fresh vegetables, and fruits in the shop.
 Not to mention the many different wines.
 This is of course also the place where you’ll get your bread in the morning.